As lifespans increase, Canadians need to learn self-sufficiency

 A bigger factor than the number of baby boomers – the more than eight million children, an average of 3.7 per woman, who were born in Canada in the two decades between 1946 and 1965 – is our longevity.
 We aren’t shuffling off this mortal coil as quickly as some would like.
 Back when the first boomers were born, life expectancy was 65.
 People who are that age now – the lucky ones who have survived all of life’s perils, illnesses and misadventures – are likely to celebrate birthdays well into their late 80s, an increase in life expectancy of almost 25 years in one generation.
 What’s more, the population is likely to trend even older because centenarians are the fastest-growing age group.

 Is this bad or good news?
 That depends on your point of view.
 I’m inclined to fear that by evading chronic illness until now, I am destined to develop dementia or a neurodegenerative disease and fester in a semi-vegetative state, exhausting my children’s caregiving patience, not to mention their putative inheritance, until they are forced to warehouse me in an Orwellian facility on the outer edges of civilization – as I once knew it.
-That is my nightmare scenario unless we find a cure for Alzheimer’s, the 21st-century plague that is expected to afflict some 1.4 million Canadians by 2031, the year the youngest boomers turn 85.
+That is my nightmare scenario unless we find a cure for Alzheimer’s, the 21st-century plague that is expected to afflict some 1.4 million Canadians by 2031, the year the earliest boomers turn 85.

 Not so fast, suggests Nora Spinks, chief executive officer of the Vanier Institute of the Family.
 Those numbers also represent opportunities.
 The decrease in fertility from 3.7 at the peak of the baby boom to 1.6 today has inverted the demographic pyramid.
 Instead of hordes of children for a declining number of adults, the opposite is true.
 Nowadays children have a “greater likelihood” of having more elders in their lives as they get older and having them for much longer stretches.
 “As a kid today,” Ms. Spinks says, “you may have a grandparent and even be so lucky as to have a great-grandparent in your life, who can be there for you as an advocate, caregiver, mentor, teacher, confidante.”
 That is a joyous prospect.
 Imagine getting beyond diapers and treks to the park and having intellectual arguments with the grandkids over dinner about politics, novels and the economy, or living long enough to cut a rug, or whatever the equivalent might be, at their weddings, if such things still exist 30 years from now.